purelogiq/soundline/README.md

 ![SoundLine relatedreq](https://raw.githubusercontent.com/purelogiq/soundline/master/relatedreq.PNG)

 When you load a track on SoundCloud's main website, a request to https://api-v2.soundcloud.com/tracks/{{trackid}}/related is send and JSON with a listing of related tracks is returned.
-Unfortunately, if you try to request the same json from a client side webpage loaded from localhost or your personal server, you will encounter a cross site request error as modern browsers are configured to prevent such request for security reasons.
+Unfortunately, if you try to request the same json from a client side webpage loaded from localhost or your personal server, you will encounter a cross site request error as modern browsers are configured to prevent such requests for security reasons.

 Lukily I was able to get around this by adding an additional route to a nodejs server script that I had from class (credit Joe Mertz joemertz@andrew.cmu.edu).
-This route accepts api https urls at /crossrequest?theurl=, does request on the server side and returns back the json to the client.
-In addition I added response headers to that route so that my own server will allow cross site requests.
+This route accepts api https urls at /crossrequest?theurl=, does the request on the server side and returns back the json to the client.
+In addition, I added response headers to that route so that the server itself will allow cross site requests.

+For anyone else interested in doing this, I advise you wait till SoundCloud releases it publically in their api so that we do not cause any disruption to their server load :3

 ### Result
 Here is how it looks.